-Trial exhibits that consist of documents and photographs must be submitted to the Court in three-ring binders.
-The parties shall submit to the Court three (3) sets of binders: one (1) original set of trial exhibits, and two (2) copies of trial exhibits.
-The original set of exhibits shall be for use by the jury during its deliberations, and the copies are for the Court.
+Trial exhibits that consist of documents and photographs must be submitted to the court in three-ring binders.
+The parties shall submit to the court three (3) sets of binders: one (1) original set of trial exhibits, and two (2) copies of trial exhibits.
+The original set of exhibits shall be for use by the jury during its deliberations, and the copies are for the court.
 The parties should prepare additional copies of exhibits for their own use and for use by witnesses.
 The parties must review the exhibit list and exhibit binders with the Courtroom Deputy Clerk before the admitted exhibits will be given to the jury.
-In the event the exhibits are voluminous, the parties should consider the use of electronic tablets for the Court and the witnesses thereby avoiding the need for binders.